syncfusion-content/javascript-docs/js/Grid/Enable-Persistence.md

 # Enable Persistence

-**EnablePersistence** is used to maintain the current state of the grid model in browser's `localStorage`.
+**EnablePersistence** is used to maintain the current state of the grid model in browser's **local Storage**.
 When you refresh the page, stored state will be automatically used to render the grid.
-We can use `enablePersisitnce` property to use enable persistence feature.
+We can use [`enablePersistence`](/js/api/ejgrid#members:enablepersistence "enablePersistence") property to use enable persistence feature.

 {% highlight html %}